arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

   caused by DB-Servers being not reachable or being non responsive.
 The execution might recover later, or switch to `"canceled"` if it was not able to recover successfully.
-- `"recovering"` (currently unused): The execution is actively recovering, will switch back to `running` if the recovery was successful.
+- `"recovering"` (currently unused): The execution is actively recovering and switches back to `running` if the recovery is successful.

-@RESTREPLYBODY{gss,number,required,int64}
+@RESTREPLYBODY{gss,integer,required,int64}
 The number of global supersteps executed.

 @RESTREPLYBODY{totalRuntime,number,required,float}